arktypeio/arktype/pkgs/type/README.md

 })

-// Types can also be accessed directly via the "types" prop type Group = typeof typeset.types.group
+// Types can also be accessed directly via the "types" prop type Group = typeof typespace.types.group

-// Typesets also include a parse function that allows references
+// A typespace also includes a parse function that allows references
 // to the types you've defined alongside the built-in
-// types available in an imported "parse" const community = typeset.parse({
+// types available in an imported "parse" const community = typespace.parse({
     users: "user[]",
     groups: "group[]",
     population: "number"